Frequently Asked Questions

 There are many cybersecurity certificates that you can earn.
 The WMU cybersecurity program prepares you for the CompTIA Network+ and Security+ certification exams, which are two certifications employers seek in their entry-level positions.
 Additional certification opportunities will also be available.

 There are many areas of cybersecurity, am I expected to be an expert in all of them?

-The online cybersecurity degree gives you a diversified knowledge base in cybersecurity.
+The cybersecurity degree gives you a diversified knowledge base in cybersecurity.
 You will have working skills in many key areas that organizations are looking for when hiring new employees.
 Real-world business projects will help you practice your ability to apply different frameworks and generate solutions.
 Opportunities for certifications, internships and externships will help you become more advanced in the field, and you will be able to add immediate value to an organization upon graduation.

 What is required to apply to the cybersecurity degrees?